AnthonyByansi/Azure-Data-Fundamentals-Guide/Azure-Data-Fundamentals-Guide/Integration-with-Other-Services/Azure-Power-BI.md

 ---

 The sales dashboard provides an overview of monthly sales performance, top-selling products, and regional sales trends.
 The visualizations include bar charts, line charts, and a map visualization.
-> please my sure to get hands on experience with Power-BI
+> Please be sure to get hands on experience with Power-BI